- Written by Ben Jacklet

-A New Public Bus: For starters, there is the newly expanded Mt.
+A Reliable Public Bus: For starters, there is the expanded Mt.
 Hood Express bus line from Sandy to Timberline, with stops at Skibowl and Government Camp.
 Buses will operate seven times a day, seven days a week for the winter season, Dec.
 1-March 31.
 No service on Thanksgiving and Christmas Day, and the bus will not travel to Mt.
 Hood Meadows.
 The cost is $2 one-way.
 Not as fast as driving, but you'll get there.
 Here is the schedule.
 And here's the back story on how this new bus line came to be.

-Getting to the new Public Bus from Portland: As for getting to Sandy from Portland via transit, it isn't easy, but it can be done.
+Getting to the new Public Bus from Portland: As for getting to Sandy from Portland via public transit, it isn't easy, but it can be done.
 Take the #12 or the #21 from Portland by bus, or the MAX train east to Gresham Transit Center.
 Then take the express from Gresham Transit Center to Sandy Transit Center and hook up with the Mt.
 Hood Express in Sandy.

 Catch a Ride: If you're in a hurry to get to the slopes, the fastest way is usually by 4X4.
 And you don't need to stand out by the highway freezing your thumb off to catch a ride.
 ODOT operates a carpool resource called drivelessconnect.com.
 There is also a Facebook Ride Share group that you can join here.